The following are the spouse visa UK requirements in 2023:

-#5 Both the applicant and UK partner must intend to live together permanently in the UK.
+#5 Both the applicant and the UK partner must intend to live together permanently in the UK.

 If you and your partner have lived apart for any period, you should discuss this in your application as it may suggest that you and your partner do not intend to live together permanently in the UK.

-#6 The applicant and UK partner’s relationship must not fall within the prohibited degree of relationships.
+#6 The applicant and UK partner’s relationship must not fall within the prohibited degree of relationship.

-#7 Depending on your relationship with the person you are seeking to join, or remain within the UK, you must also prove that:
+#7 Depending on your relationship with the person you are seeking to join or remain in the UK, you must also prove that:

 #8 Any previous relationships of both the applicant and UK partner have broken down permanently.

 Previous legally recognised relationships must be evidenced appropriately.